Beneath a Steel Sky: Freeware release and Remastered edition

 In August 2003, the game was released as freeware, with its assembly language source code by Revolution Software, although the license under which the source code is released does not qualify as a free software license.
 The source code availability made it possible for the ScummVM project to support the game, which allows the game to be played on Windows, OS X, Linux, Windows CE and other compatible operating systems and platforms.

 In November 2011, James Woodcock released an enhanced soundtrack of the game for ScummVM.
 The game is also available as a zero-cost download on digital distribution services, including Desura and GOG.com.

 In July 2009, Revolution announced that a remastered edition of Beneath a Steel Sky would be released on iOS later that year.
 The remastered edition features new animated movies by Gibbons, a context-sensitive help system and improved audio quality.
 The game was released on the App Store on October 7, 2009.
 The animated movies in the iOS remastered version make use of the original stills and use a sliding paper-like style to animate them.
 The source code was released under GNU GPL-2.0-or-later.

 Critical reception and commercial performance

 Beneath a Steel Sky was critically acclaimed.
 In 1995, PC Gamer awarded it the "Best Dialogue" award, and it won the "Best Adventure" award at the Golden Joystick Awards.
 It was also a commercial success, reaching the number one place on the British Gallup charts.
-Eurogamer's Simon Parkin later summarized that it "sold extremely well", with lifetime sales between 300,000 and 400,000 units by July 2009.
+Eurogamers Simon Parkin later summarized that it "sold extremely well", with lifetime sales between 300,000 and 400,000 units by July 2009.
 Parkin noted that the majority of its sales derived from European countries.